-Be sure to use a cutting board, rather than cutting directly on the countertop (Figure 17-9) surfaces.
+Be sure to use a cutting board, rather than cutting directly on the countertop (Figure 17-8) surfaces.
 Although minor scratches and cuts can be repaired, a little care will ensure that the counter-top surfaces will keep looking new for years.

 Avoid using harsh chemicals on the countertop.
 Wipe the countertop with a damp cloth to remove water spots.
 For most dirt and stains, wipe with a damp cloth and use soapy water or ammonia-based cleaners (e.g., Windex).
 If a stain does not respond to soap and water, for a matte finish, apply an abrasive cleanser and buff it with a Scotch-Brite pad, using a circular motion.
 Use the same technique in the case of a cigarette burn.
-If the finish is a gloss finish, contact the dealer for specific cleaning instructions.
+If the finish is a gloss finish contact the dealer for specific cleaning the finish is a gloss finish, contact the dealer for specific cleaning instructions.

-Figure 17-9: Kitchen Countertops
+Figure 17-8: Kitchen Countertops